A beginner's guide to starting RC Drifting (Ver. 2026)

 Team Associated DC10 - $300

-New intro into RWD drifting from Team Associated, popular in the RC off-road racing scene.
-Carbon fiber chassis, aluminum shocks, multiple weight and motor layouts, competitively priced and very adjustable out of the box to suit your tuning and driving
+New intro into RWD drifting from U.S. company Team Associated, popular in the RC off-road racing scene.
+Carbon fiber chassis, aluminum shocks, multiple weight and motor layouts, competitively priced and very adjustable out of the box to suit your tuning and driving with more factory produced upgrades being developed.

 Top Tier

-Current top tier carbon fiber chassis kit from Yokomo, aluminum big bore shocks, aluminum front upper arms, carbon fiber lower arms, very little parts left to upgrade to full hop up.
-3/4 gear quick change gearbox and rear mounted servo for a competitive layout.
+Current top tier carbon fiber chassis kit from Yokomo, aluminum big bore shocks, aluminum front upper arms, little parts left to upgrade to full hop up.
+Slide rack steering and belt drivetrain for smooth driving.
+Available in black, red, purple and blue anodized colors.

 Carbon fiber chassis kit offering from Japanese company, Overdose.
+R.C.D.C.
+2020 and 2023 Winner.
 Aluminum shocks, plastic suspension arms and slide rack steering system.
-Lots of upgrades needed to get to full option, upgrade parts can be hard to find in stock and considered a bit on the pricier side but quality is very high, very tunable after getting the Overdose option parts
+Lots of upgrades needed to get to full option, upgrade parts can be hard to find in stock and considered a bit on the pricier side but quality is very high with everything being produced in Japan.
+Very tunable after getting the Overdose option parts.

 ESC